 Educator: Guys, let’s give our fans to our guests, let them also be pleased.

-caregiver: These three brothers are arguing to this day and cannot decide which of them is important and necessary.
+Educator: These three brothers argue to this day and cannot decide which of them is important and necessary.
 What do you think?

 Children: Children's answers.

 Educator: Each of the brothers is important and needed in nature.
-And in parting, listen to these beautiful words:
+And at parting, listen to these beautiful words:

-It's good that this forest has grown right up to the sky
+It's good that this forest has grown straight to the skies

 It’s good that this river has very blue water.